 The organisation has implemented policies and procedures that support the minimisation of restraint.
-There were two residents using restraints at the time of audit and two residents using enablers.
+There were no residents using restraints or enablers at the time of this audit.

 Staff understood that the use of enablers is voluntary and only implemented at the individual's request and consent to use these.